On Scales of Sobolev spaces associated to generalized Hardy operators: Introduction result

 Nonetheless, it is possible to establish a spectral multiplier theorem associated to $\cl_{a,\alpha}$ in two special cases.
 On the one hand, a simple computation using the pointwise bounds on $\me{-\cl_{a,\alpha}}(x,y)$ shows that the heat kernel is bounded on $L^p$ for all $a\geq a_*$, see Lemma \ref{bernstein}.
 On the other hand, based on an abstract result by Hebisch \cite{Hebisch1995}, we prove a H\"ormander multiplier theorem for $\cl_{a,\alpha}$ if $a\geq0$.
+In fact, we obtain the following result.